TimFrenzel/research-publications/README.md

 - Markdown/Quarto format for reproducibility
 - Evidence-based analysis with proper citations
 - Accessibility for both technical and non-technical audiences
+- Published as HTML via GitHub Pages

+**Publishing Guide:** See [PUBLISHING.md](PUBLISHING.md) for instructions on publishing your white papers to the web.

 ## Citation